 Why Do Containers need Management?

 Containers need management services because a vast number of containers can become too complex for an IT team to handle.

 Container management also provides automation that enables application developers to stay on top of rapid changes.
 The automatic deployment of container-based applications to operating systems and the public cloud requires management because orchestration platforms like Kubernetes can be complex.

 Does VMware NSX Advanced Load Balancer Offer Container Management?

 Yes.
-The Avi Vantage Platform integrates with container-based environments to provide a universal service mesh, dynamically configured load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.
+The Avi Vantage Platform integrates with container-based environments to provide a container ingress, dynamically configured load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.
 The solution also provides end-to-end visibility and performance monitoring at the microservice and service-fabric levels, and autoscales application instances across thousands of nodes based on real-time traffic and application performance.

 For more information on container management see the following resources: